No Nonsense or Fragility about Racism and Oppression

 Over the next year, the Confronting Racism Project invited our congregation to begin to understand systemic racism and implicit bias.
 We engage in actions that lift up these issues.
 We participate in dialog, workshops, activities and community actions.
 We do work that will transform each of us as well as those in nearby communities as we build bridges.

-It is now five years later and we are still seeing the killing of African Americans who are jogging, walking away unarmed, pumping gas, just being human.
+It is now almost ten years later and we are still seeing the killing of African Americans who are jogging, walking away unarmed, pumping gas, just being human.
 We have watched the murder of George Floyd, wept at the slaughter of Breonna Taylor in her own apartment, and so many more since Ferguson in 2014.
 So many of us are taking to the streets and won’t stop until the police are reformed and the killings stop.

 The Confronting Racism Project was originally coordinated by our beloved and fearless Nancy “Kelly” Kelly, who died in 2018.
 The Project has been carried on by other members of the Social Justice Council.
 We have learned much and are doing the work of anti-racism.

 Two other groups formed under the Confronting Racism & Oppression Project (renamed in 2019), “Whites Opposed to White Supremacy (WOWS), renamed in 2021 to “Working to Oppose White Supremacy (WOWS),” whose work involves meeting monthly and learning about, tearing through and tearing down the biases of supremacy thinking.
-The other group formed is the “People of Color Caucus (POCC).”
+The other group formed is “The People of Color Caucus (POCC).”
 Their work is to help and inform the congregation and minister in choices of music, readings, quotes and homilies that are intentionally inclusive of People of Color.
-This group includes African Americans, Hispanic Americans, Asian Americans, Haitian, and mixed race.
-The POCC and WOWS meet together quarterly to share their experiences and next steps in their anti-racism work.
+This group includes African Americans, Hispanic Americans, Asian Americans, Haitian, Native Americans, East Indian, and mixed race.
+The POCC and WOWS collaborate in scheduled events to share their experiences and next steps in their anti-racism work.

 The Honoring Indigenous Peoples Group started in 2020.